tarantool/doc/doc/dev_guide/internals/iproto/sql.rst

 *   ``34 00 = IPROTO_BIND_COUNT and MP_UINT = 0`` (there are no parameters to bind).
 *   ``33 90 = IPROTO_BIND_METADATA and MP_ARRAY, size 0`` (there are no parameters to bind).

+Here is what the request body looks like:

 ..  raw:: html
     :file: images/execute_example_2.svg